memento-tech/oglasino-platform/terms-of-use.en.md

 privacy@oglasino.com (privacy matters)

 Oglasino is currently operated as a sole proprietorship.
 We plan to incorporate a company in the future.
 When that happens, these Terms will be updated to reflect the new legal entity, and your existing rights under this agreement will transfer to the new entity (see Section 18 on Assignment).

-[LAWYER REVIEW: Operator identity — Igor Stojanović is an individual sole proprietor at launch, with intent to incorporate later.
-Confirm this is acceptable for launch and that the planned company transition can be handled by a Terms update and the Assignment clause (Section 18), rather than requiring re-acceptance by all users.]

 ---